 In addition to using donor-centric language throughout your website, you can also showcase donors who have supported your cause as another way to acknowledge their contributions.
-Create a separate page on your website where you highlight donors or a series on your nonprofit’s blog.

 Don’t forget that online readers are always looking for scannable content, so stick to simple language, condensed copy, and spaced-out sentences when writing on the web.

 Finally, remember to keep an open channel of communication between your nonprofit and your donors by occasionally soliciting feedback from your online community.
 This can be done through online forms or surveys that can help address any concerns and keep your web audience happy.